Email marketing is one of the best ways to monetize your blog.

 I love ConvertKit because I can A/B test 2 subject lines.

 It sends the email with two subject lines to 2 small portions of the audience and judges the open rate.
-The winning subject line is then chosen, and the email is sent out to the remaining peeps.
+The winning subject line is chosen, and the email is sent to the remaining peeps.

 Are you enjoying this post?
 Here are some more posts you might find helpful!